 2 sticks celery

-1 brown onion, peeled and roughly shopped into small pieces
+1 brown onion, peeled + roughly shopped into small pieces

-2 teaspoons cornflour mixed with a tablespoon cold water
+2 tsp cornflour mixed with a tablespoon cold water

 Sesame seeds to garnish (optional)